-Geneva does not have the ribald party scene or vibrant nightlife culture that one might except for a city of this size and importance.
+Geneva does not have the ribald party scene or vibrant nightlife culture that travellers might except for a city of its size and importance.
 The youth of the city tend to go to Lausanne when they let their hair down, while the wealthy expats and local bankers frequent expensive restaurants and gentlemen's clubs.

-For local listings check out the free publication Genève-Agenda, available at the tourist office and hotels, and the quarterly La Clef magazine.
+For local listings, visitors should check out the free publication Genève-Agenda, available at the tourist office and hotels, and the quarterly La Clef magazine.
 Tickets for concerts and shows can be bought from City-Disc at the train station or the UBS Ticket Corner.
 For a full listing of venues visit www.geneva.info/entertainment.

 Become our Geneva Travel Expert

 We are looking for contributors for our Geneva travel guide.
 If you are a local, a regular traveller to Geneva or a travel professional with time to contribute and answer occasional forum questions, please contact us.